smartdevicelink/sdl_core_documentation/docs/Multiple Transport Implementation/index.md

 ### `RegisterSecondaryTransport`

 Using the information in the StartService ACK and TransportEventUpdate frames, the proxy sends a RegisterSecondary transport request over the secondary transport.
-* If core sends back a RegisterSecondaryTransport ACK the proxy starts the service over the secondary transport
+* If core sends back a RegisterSecondaryTransport ACK, the proxy starts the service over the secondary transport

 ## Operation Examples
 Start Service(WiFi as secondary transport)